 Over the next five years, Conservation Evidence aims to produce synopses covering every major habitat and taxonomic group.

 Each will be produced through thorough literature reviews and with an international panel of experts advising on the scope and structure of the synopsis, ensuring that they communicate the information that conservation practitioners need in the easiest and most useful way possible.

 These synopses will be available individually, online (both as a downloadable PDF and as a searchable database) and some in print, but will also be combined online as a searchable database to provide an authoritative guide to conservation practice for any habitat and taxon, anywhere in the world.

 See here: Conservation Evidence Team

 How can I contribute to the Conservation Evidence project?

 If you think that we’ve missed some evidence on the action articles, then email firstname.lastname@example.org and send us the details.
 You can also attach the evidence if you have access to it, but it has to be work that scientifically quantifies the consequences of interventions.
 We will periodically review the interventions and update them using your suggestions and further literature reviews.

 In our synopses, we hope to have included all interventions used by conservationists.
 If we have missed techniques and practices that you know are being used or have been used in the past, please email email@example.com.

 Similarly, if you think that there is a synopsis topic that would be particularly useful, then please contact us.
 We are always looking to collaborate with other institutions and organisations.
 If you think you could help plan or compile a synopsis then please do get in touch.

 We need to know if this website and Conservation Evidence publications are as useful as they can be.
-If you have any suggestions for how to improve any aspect of Conservation Evidence, please let us know by emailing Harriet Downey at email@example.com.
+If you have any suggestions for how to improve any aspect of Conservation Evidence, please let us know by emailing us at firstname.lastname@example.org.